noteeeeee/blog-example/README.md

 - **JWT_SECRET**: This environment variable seems to hold the secret key used for JSON Web Token (JWT) generation and validation.
 JWTs are often used for authentication and authorization purposes.
 The value `12345678` is likely a placeholder, and in a real application, you would want to use a more secure and random string as the JWT secret.

-- **DATABASE_HOST**: This variable specifies the hostname or IP address of the database server.
+- **DATABASE_HOST**: This variable specifies the hostname or IP address of the MySQL database server.
 In this case, it's set to `localhost`, which means the database is hosted on the same machine as the application.

-- **DATABASE_USER**: This is the username that the application uses to connect to the database.
+- **DATABASE_USER**: This is the username that the application uses to connect to the MySQL database.
 The value `root` suggests that the application might be using the root user to access the database, which might not be the best practice for security reasons.

-- **DATABASE_PASSWORD**: This variable stores the password for the database user specified in `DATABASE_USER`.
+- **DATABASE_PASSWORD**: This variable stores the password for the MySQL database user specified in `DATABASE_USER`.
 The value `12345678` is a placeholder; in a real-world scenario, you would use a strong, secure password.

-- **DATABASE_NAME**: This is the name of the database that the application is connecting to.
+- **DATABASE_NAME**: This is the name of the MySQL database that the application is connecting to.
 In this case, it's set to `app`.

 These environment variables are often used to store configuration settings separately from the codebase.
 This practice allows you to change settings without modifying the code directly, making it easier to manage configurations for different environments (development, production, etc.).
 It's important to keep sensitive information (like passwords and secrets) in environment variables and not hardcode them in the codebase for security reasons.